An elliptical trainer is the right mix of a series of workout requirements that need attention during a regular session.

 When a fully-extended movement is made on an elliptical trainer, it accounts for a stride.

-It is easy to understand that with a low stride length, the user space or leg extension shall be cramped up.
+It is easy to understand that the userspace or leg extension shall be cramped up with a low stride length.

 Hence, the user would not derive the maximum workout efficiency and result through the trainer.